eldipa/xoz/docs/xoz-format.md

 their Xournal++ versions and start migrating the files.

 People may have different devices with different versions and they may not be able to upgrade all of them.
-If an user has a single pre-`.xoz` version, the user will probably not want to switch to `.xoz`.
+If an user has a single pre `.xoz` version, the user will probably not want to switch to `.xoz`.

 Adoption of `.xoz` will take time so releasing a Xournal++ version with